How to Integrate PTZ Cameras into your Live Setup

 This issue is compounded when you have multiple cameras that all need to be ultimately connected to your live production systems.
 And with multiple cameras, you also need to consider whether you will be connecting each camera in a “home-run” connection to your system or connecting the first camera directly and “daisy-chaining” the other cameras.

 In the above diagram, we have an example of our single and multi-cam VISCA RS-232 Control/HD-SDI Video/Power Cable for a single camera (on the top) and multi-camera (on the bottom) setup.
-The example shows how our solution allows you to set up connect your cameras to a live production system like TriCaster or vMix using a single extendable cable set for control, video, and power.
+The example shows how our solution allows you to set up and connect your cameras to a live production system like TriCaster, Atem, or vMix using a single extendable cable set for control, video, and power.

 Take a look at the multi camera setup on the bottom.
-Our product has a main multiplexer module that connects to the live–production system and then at each camera location there is another module that connects directly to the camera.
-Each camera connects to the main Multiplexer module with a single network cable that is extendable up to 1000ft.
+Our product has a main multiplexer/demultiplexer module that connects to the live–production system and then at each camera location there is another module that connects directly to the camera.
+Each camera connects to the main Multiplexer module with a single network extension cable.

 This is just one example of one option we offer.
-We have single and multi-camera options for connecting PTZ Cameras to the serial port of a computer, live production system such as TriCaster or vMix, as well as to joystick controllers like Sony RM-BR300 and RM-IP10.
-Furthermore, we have control cable sets for every type of standard video signal that I mentioned earlier, various serial port connection types including USB, DB9, DIN 8, and RS-232, and RS-485, and can connect up to 7 cameras with one set.
+We have single and multi-camera options for connecting PTZ Cameras to the serial port of a computer, live production system such as TriCaster or vMix, as well as to joystick controllers like Sony RM-BR300, RM-IP10 and RM-IP500.
+Furthermore, we have control cable sets for various serial port connection types including USB, DB9, DIN 8, RS-232, RS-422, and RS-485, and can connect multiple cameras with one set.

-So no matter what type of PTZ camera and video format you choose, we have a solution for your specific setup.
-Click here to learn about all of our options.
+So, no matter what type of PTZ camera and video format you choose, we have a solution for your specific setup.

 Controlling your PTZ Cameras

-So you have all of your equipment, you have connected your cameras, now what?
+So, you have all of your equipment, you have your cameras connected, now what?

 You need to control your PTZ cameras.

 It used to be that you had to buy additional hardware such as TriCaster’s dedicated control surface or purchase a Sony RM-BR300 Joystick controller.
-While these are viable options, they are often pretty expensive and are still limited to simple PTZ controls, camera switching, and preset management.
+While these are viable options, they are still limited to simple PTZ controls, camera switching, and preset management.

 Another option is to use you live-production system’s built in PTZ control (if it has one) to control the basic pan, tilt, zoom functions of your cameras.
 This option may work if all you need for your live production is to pan your camera left and right and zoom in and out.